HaoKang-Timmy/large_batch_training/README.md

 ![image-20211227170317430](./pic/image-20211227170317430.png)

-You could see that larger batch get better result at training sets.
+You could see that larger batch get a better result at training sets.
 Why?
-The reason is that I use 32*32 pages here, which cost great overfit on training sets.
-So I ploted the validation loss% below.
+The reason is that I use 32*32 pages here, which cost a great overfit on training sets.
+So I plotted the validation loss% below.

 ![image-20211227170731428](./pic/image-20211227170731428.png)

-It comes out that smaller batch get better results.
+It comes out that smaller batches get better results.

 The other picture is about 256 and 2048.